Water Conservation Tips

 - Wash your produce in the sink or a pan that is partially filled with water instead of running water from the tap.

-- If your shower can fill a one-gallon bucket in less than 20 seconds, then replace it with a water-efficient showerhead.
+- If your shower can fill a one-gallon bucket in less than 20 seconds, replace it with a water-efficient showerhead.

 - Collect the water you use for rinsing produce and reuse it to water houseplants.